Lai Chi Kok Bridge: Traffic

 The bridge deck carries three vehicular lanes in each direction.
 Part of the bridge (the part that spanned the former bay) also has pavements on both sides of the carriageway.
 There are two slip roads partway along the bridge – one allows eastbound traffic to exit onto Cheung Sha Wan Road, while the other allows westbound traffic to enter the bridge from Lai Chi Kok Road.

 According to the Transport Department, the part of the bridge that spanned the bay (i.e. west of the slip roads) registered annual average daily traffic (AADT) of 82,740 in 2017.

 Noise

-The bridge bisects Mei Foo Sun Chuen, and parts of the road pass very close to residential blocks.
+The bridge bisects Mei Foo Sun Chuen, and parts of the road pass very closely to residential blocks.
 As a result, some residents have long complained that the road constitutes a noise nuisance.
 In 2000, the Hong Kong Government announced a policy to implement noise reduction strategies at flyovers that pass close to buildings, including constructing acoustic barriers and resurfacing roads with "low-noise material".
 Under this policy, the Lai Chi Kok Bridge was resurfaced in the early 2000s.
 However, the government said that adding noise barriers was not feasible as the road structure cannot support the added weight.
 Further, it said that there was no space for a separate noise barrier structure, and the barriers would obstruct firefighting in the event of a fire.